hash-ir/hash-ir.github.io/README.md

 ## Contributing
-[TODO]
+Contributions (bug fix/feature/documentation) are welcomed!
+Please read the [Contributors' guide](docs/CONTRIBUTING.md) for details.

 ## Credits
 * Lanyon theme - [Mark Otto](https://github.com/mdo)

 ## License
 The license is extended from the source [repository](https://github.com/poole/lanyon).
-See the license [file](https://github.com/hash-ir/hash-ir.github.io/blob/master/LICENSE.md) for details.
+See the license [file](LICENSE.md) for details.